 The Chicco KeyFit 30 is one of the most popular infant car seats available today in the United States, which is part of why I was eager to take a closer look at it.
 How easy is it to install?
 What kinds of features does it offer over a number of similar seats in its price range (e.g., the Britax B-Safe 35)?
 And of course, how good of a job does it do keeping kids safe?
 These are some of the questions I tried to answer in this review of the KeyFit 30.

-2017 update: The KeyFit 30 continues to be one of my favorite infant seats on the market, because it’s reliable, affordable, easy to install, and narrow enough to fit 3 across in pretty much any vehicle.
+2018 update: The KeyFit 30 continues to be one of my favorite infant seats on the market, because it’s reliable, affordable, easy to install, and narrow enough to fit 3 across in pretty much any vehicle.
 The weight and height limits remain the same, although fabric options have been updated slightly.
 Remember that the cheapest seats aren’t necessarily the best ones–the ones that make it easy to live the rest of your life while knowing your kids are safe–those are worth spending a bit more on.
 The KeyFit is one of those seats.

 Chicco KeyFit 30 – What’s the big deal?